AndreyKoltsov1997/PerformanceInvestigation/src/main/java/README.md

 ```
 sudo /Applications/IntelliJ\ IDEA\ CE.app/Contents/MacOS/idea
 ```

+By default, each thread has 512kb in RAM.
+It could be changed using Xss.

 As a result, experiment had been run with custom JVM options in order to increase heap size.